infrasonar/docs/docs/collectors/probes/appliance/appliance_installation.md

 As we use the default community string `public` and only require the snmpd daemon to listen on `localhost`, no further configuration is required.

 ```
 # Read-only access to everyone to the systemonly view
 rocommunity  public default
 rocommunity6 public default -V systemonly

-# SNMPv3 doesn't use communities, but users with (optionally) an
 ```

 ### tmate